1. What is SpareCycles.org?

 SpareCycles.org is a market for spare computing cycles.

 SpareCycles.org is an advertising board.
 Computers advertise their spare cycles.
 Taskers advertise their tasks.
-Escrows advertise their dispute resolution services.
+Escrows advertise their payment processing and dispute resolution services.

 SpareCycles.org is not a business.
 It holds no customer money.
 It charges no fees.
 It is done for the love of empowering people with computational cycles on-demand at a price near that of electricity.